borisbanushev/stockpredictionai/readme.md

 7. **Deep Unsupervised learning for anomaly detection in options pricing**.
 We will use one more feature - for every day we will add the price for 90-days call option on Goldman Sachs stock.
 Options pricing itself combines a lot of data.
 The price for options contract depends on the future value of the stock (analysts try to also predict the price in order to come up with the most accurate price for the call option).
 Using deep unsupervised learning (**Self-organized Maps**) we will try to spot anomalies in every day's pricing.
 Anomaly (such as a drastic change in pricing) might indicate an event that might be useful for the LSTM to learn the overall stock pattern.

 Next, having so many features, we need to perform a couple of important steps:
 1. Perform statistical checks for the 'quality' of the data.
-If the data we create if flawed, then no matter how sophisticated our algorithms are, the results will not be positive.
+If the data we create is flawed, then no matter how sophisticated our algorithms are, the results will not be positive.
 The checks include making sure the data does not suffer from heteroskedasticity, multicollinearity, or serial correlation.
 2. Create feature importance.
-If a feature (e.g. another stock or a technical indicator) has no explanatory power to the stock we want to predict, then there no need for us to use it in the training of the neural nets.
+If a feature (e.g. another stock or a technical indicator) has no explanatory power to the stock we want to predict, then there is no need for us to use it in the training of the neural nets.
 We will using **XGBoost** (eXtreme Gradient Boosting), a type of boosted tree regression algorithms.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As a final step of our data preparation, we will also create **Eigen portfolios** using Principal Component Analysis (**PCA**) in order to reduce the dimensionality of the features created from the autoencoders.